What is dog agility?

 Scoring of runs is based on how many faults are

-faults, such as knocking down a bar in a jump, but also time
+incurred.
+Penalties can include not only course faults, such as knocking down a bar in a jump, but also time faults,

-course time, which in turn is determined based on the competition level,
+which are the number of seconds over the calculated standard course time, which in turn is determined based on the competition level, the complexity of the course, and other factors.

 How do I begin agility training?